 Advertorials for selling products and services

-On the other end of the spectrum, we have landing pages in the form of a blog post, article, web page, or a review.
+On the other end of the spectrum, we have landing pages that can take the form of a blog post, an article, a web page, or a review.
 They are also known as advertorials.
 While in the case of simple offers that don’t require upfront payment, simplicity works in favor of your landing page, when there are serious purchases involved you need to anticipate the needs and questions of the visitors.

 If we take into consideration offers such as crypto, nutra, finance, gambling, or e-commerce, the purpose of the landing page becomes more complex.
 Your CTA is no longer self-explanatory, and your landing pages need to turn visitors into paying customers.
 That often takes more convincing.